 - Always keep at least a few young hens in the flock.
 Often those chickens in their first or second year of laying are the ones that provide the bulk of the egg production when weather conditions are adverse.
 If you don’t want to buy a whole new flock every year or two, put a few eggs in the incubator each spring, or give a broody hen a chance to try her luck.

 - Closely monitor your flock’s diet.
 Keep records of what types of feeds and supplements you are using.
 Know how much your chickens eat in a day.
-If you make a change in their diet, see what happens to the egg production in three or four days.
+Any time you make a change in their diet, see what happens to the egg production in three or four days.
 If the chickens start laying more eggs, you’ve made an improvement.
 If they lay fewer eggs, the ration was better off before you made the change.
 Also pay attention to what the chickens are hungry for.
 Do they seem to want more feed or more scratch grains?
 Often they need extra scratch in the winter to give them the energy to stay warm.

 - Provide shelter.
 It doesn’t have to be fancy, and it certainly doesn’t have to be heated (at least not in Kansas), but it does have to keep out the wind and snow.